bell345/webdrawquiz/doc/api.md

 ### type: "evaluate"

 This message is sent to the server by the host to affirm whether or not the latest response by a contestant is correct.
+The host can optionally choose to award an arbitrary positive integer amount of bonus points for particularly good answers.
 The contestant is not notified until the round is over.

 To server from host:

     {
         "response_id": string,
-        "correct": boolean
+        "correct": boolean,
+        "bonus": integer
     }

 ### type: "question"